 I still work to improve the health and welfare of Cavaliers.
 I organise the Cavalier Collection Scheme which helps owners volunteer their dead pets for post mortem and cell tissue donation: www.thecavaliertissuecollectionscheme.org and I was a member of the Expert Panel to the Advisory Council on the Welfare Issues of Dog Breeding (now unfortunately discontinued through lack of funding ) I am also a Trustee for the Cavalier Matters Charity and I run a Facebook page and a website that provide advice to puppy buyers: www.cavalierpuppy.co.uk.

-I am one of the administrators of the Companion Club Facebook group and also run a ‘Cavaliers Are Special’ Facebook page to promote a well supported on-line petition for mandatory testing for Cavaliers
+I am one of the administrators of the Companion Club Facebook group and also run a ‘Cavaliers Are Special’ Facebook page.

-I still have three Cavaliers that brighten up my days and keep me smiling..
-They are my lovely tricolour Faith, now thirteen years old, and her two grown up puppies, Tanki and Woody.
-The two boys can be seen with me in the photo above.
+I still have two Cavaliers that brighten up my days and keep me smiling.
+Tanki and Woody can be seen with me in the photo above.

 Cavaliers first came into my life many years ago.
 A friend of mine was going through a domestic crisis and brought me her dog to look after which happened to be a beautiful tri-coloured cavalier.
 For the short time I looked after her she stole my heart and I knew that one day this was the breed of dog I would like to own.